-With Dropbox, you can easily free up hard drive space by moving files and folders off your computer and into the cloud.
-With Dropbox Smart Sync, you can still see and access those files and folders right from your desktop file explorer.
-Simply click the file or folder, and it will download to your hard drive—but only when you need it.
+With Dropbox, team members can easily free up hard drive space by moving files and folders off their computers.
+With Dropbox Smart Sync, they can still see and access those files, folders, and Dropbox Spaces right from the desktop app or the Dropbox folder in Explorer (Windows) or Finder (Mac).
+They can simply click the item and it will download to their hard drive—but only when they need it.

 As an admin, you can choose whether new files automatically download to your team’s computers, or if they start as online-only.
 With Smart Sync, you can spend less time managing your team’s storage space and more time doing work that matters.

-Locate the content that you want to make online-only.
+3. Locate the content that you want to make online-only or local.

-You can open a file as usual through its native application, Finder (Mac), or Windows Explorer.
+You can open a file as usual through its native application, Windows Explorer, or Finder (Mac).
 The file is instantly downloaded to your computer, and will continue to be synced to your Dropbox account (and use space on your hard drive).

-Selective sync is another Dropbox feature that allows you to choose which files to remove from your hard drive.
-You’ll still be able to access them on dropbox.com, but they won’t appear on your computer.
-Selective sync helps you free up hard drive space without deleting anything from your Dropbox account.
+Selective sync is another Dropbox feature that allows team members to choose which files to remove from their hard drives.
+Files can still be accessed on dropbox.com, but they won’t appear on the team member’s computer.
+Selective sync helps users free up hard drive space without deleting anything from their Dropbox account.

-Learn how to set up team selective sync, a folder management feature that allows admins to create a default sync setting for team folders.
+Learn how to set up team selective sync, a feature that allows admins to create a default sync setting for team folders.

 Create, share, and keep your team on the same page with the added benefit of admin controls in Dropbox Paper.
 Manage team-wide settings for Paper such as: